Sydney Harbour Bridge

 The Sydney Harbour Tunnel was built to cope with ever increasing harbour traffic problems and opened in August 1992.
 It is 2.3 kilometres long and cost A$554 million to construct.
 It is strong enough to withstand the impact of earthquakes and sinking ships.
 It carries around 75,000 vehicles a day.

 In 2003, a project commenced to remove the lead-based paint from the Bridge and replace it with a more durable non-lead-based paint.
+This work is currently scheduled for completion by April 2015, weather permitting.

 Some interesting facts about the Bridge